 Botanical Name: Ludisia discolor

 Jewel orchid is finally getting some of the attention it deserves.
-Although it only blooms for a few weeks in the winter, its exceptional foliage makes it a worthy house plant all year long.
+Although it only blooms for a few weeks, its exceptional foliage makes it a worthy house plant all year long.

 Velvety, maroon-black leaves sport dapper pinstripes, giving these orchids an aristocratic flair that's all their own.
-A network of red and cream veins are prominent on the dawsoniana variety (shown here).
+A network of red and cream veins are prominent on the dawsoniana variety.

-The tall creamy white flower spikes that appear in winter seem just an added attraction to the dazzling foliage.
+The tall creamy white flower spikes that appear in summer seem just an added attraction to the dazzling foliage.
+Mature plants may produce several flower spikes, blooming all at once.

 Happy with humidity.
 I've found only one challenge with this easy-to-please orchid.
 This tropical native wants higher humidity levels than is usually found in a home.
 I've found that a pebble tray or a room humidifier works like a charm.